Download and read the PDF version or read the html content on this page.

 There are currently many different ground-breaking and thought-provoking assessment and analysis tools being developed in Greater Manchester.
 Although all tools have a slightly different focus, they all help to strengthen the evidence base for decision making regardless of the project or use case.

 Broad and Sub Habitat Types

 Broad habitat types and sub-types are provided by Ordnance Survey.
 These enable the identification of Natural Capital assets.
 Each habitat type or sub-type can deliver or support one or more Ecosystem Services.

 Natural Capital refers to the physical stock of natural assets, such as water and woodland, in a given area.
 These natural assets consequently provide a flow of services that underpin many aspects of the economy, referred to as Ecosystem Services.

 The Natural Capital Account displays monetary estimates of value from the Ecosystem Services.

 Opportunity arises on land which, given its physical, social, economic, geographical and cultural characteristics, offers potential to intervene and improve Ecosystem Services functioning and thus uplift Natural Capital value.

-Natural Course is an EU LIFE Integrated Project (Project number: LIFE14IPE/UK/027) aimed at accelerating progress towards the objectives of the EU Water Framework Directive and developing an integrated and sustainable approach to water management.
+Natural Course (external website) is an EU LIFE Integrated Project (Project number: LIFE14IPE/UK/027) aimed at accelerating progress towards the objectives of the EU Water Framework Directive and developing an integrated and sustainable approach to water management.
 The project covers the North West England River Basin District.